Premier League Transfer Tracker – Part 2

-Out: Joel Robles, Real Betis; Jose Baxter, free agent; Ramiro Funes Mori, Villarreal; Wayne Rooney, DC United
+Main Outs: Joel Robles, Real Betis; Jose Baxter, free agent; Ramiro Funes Mori, Villarreal; Wayne Rooney, DC United; Davy Klaassen, Werder Bremen

 Reasons to be cheerful?
 After how last summer’s extravagant spending spree panned out for the Toffees, perhaps it’s reassuring that Marco Silva and Marcel Brands, the new men at the Goodison Park helm, are biding their time before dipping a toe into the market.
 The capture of Richarlison this week suggests they are now ready to pounce for their key targets.

 Offloading the media circus that surrounds Wayne Rooney should also help the new broom draw a line under an underwhelming 2017/18 campaign.

 Reasons to be fearful?
-Everton have plenty of dead wood to shift following that £150m binge in last summer’s transfer market, although they have freed up some wages by moving on Rooney and Davy Klaassen.
+Everton have plenty of squad players to shift following that £150m binge in last summer’s transfer market, although they have freed up some wages by moving on Rooney and Davy Klaassen.
 With several big earners still on the payroll that probably need moving on, will Silva have enough room for manoeuvre to propel the Toffees closer to the Big Six?

-In: Jean Michael Seri, Nice; Maxime Le Marchand, Nice; Fabricio Agosto Ramirez, Besiktas; Andre Schurrle, Borussia Dortmund (loan)
+Main Ins: Jean Michael Seri, Nice; Maxime Le Marchand, Nice; Fabricio Agosto Ramirez, Besiktas; Andre Schurrle, Borussia Dortmund (loan)

 Reasons to be cheerful?
 Back in the Premier League after a four-year absence, Fulham have won plenty of admirers at Championship level for their attacking philosophy under the impressive Slavisa Jokanovic.
 They also have an ambitious owner in Shahid Khan, who has put out a massive statement of intent in sanctioning the £35m transfer of Jean-Michael Seri.
 Fulham’s likely relegation rivals have been warned.